 The response to stress is a physiological, physical and emotional phenomenon that allows our body to protect itself against a stressful or anxious event, either by confronting it or by fleeing it.

-The 2 types of pain also have some identical symptoms:
+The 2 types of pain listed above also have some identical symptoms:

-Stress: What to do to reduce chest pain due to anxiety
+Stress: how to reduce chest pain due to anxiety

-It is by working on anxiety that we manage to manage stress related problems effectively.
+It is by working on the anxiety that we manage to manage stress-related problems effectively.

 Remember that this type of chest pain is often caused by hyperventilation, and even if one is not in a state of hyperventilation, keeping the breath under control is a great way to calm the nerves and bring the heart rate back to an acceptable pace.